-“Animals in translation” by Temple Grandin and Catherine Johnson is certainly an interesting book.
+“Animals in Translation” by Temple Grandin and Catherine Johnson is certainly an interesting book.
 Temple Grandin is an autistic woman who found a way to apply her specific autistic sensitivity toward the solution of real-world problems, specifically in the interaction and management of animals.
-She works as a consultant for slaughterhouse and other places where animals are raised, treated, and killed.
-She draws parallels between her experience with autism and her understanding of how animals think, and experience and feel the world.
+She works as a consultant for the slaughterhouse and other places where animals are raised, treated, and killed.
+She draws parallels between her experience with autism and her understanding of how animals think, and experience and feels the world.

 Despite all the explanations and justifications she provided, I’m still having problems understanding how an animal lover can work for a slaughterhouse.